 The surface area to volume ratio of an organism is the key factor that determines whether diffusion alone will allow substances to move into and out of all of the cells.
 However, it is not easy to calculate the surface area to volume ratio of organisms such as elephants, people and oak trees.
-It is difficult even for an Amoeba
+It is difficult even for an Amoeba because of its irregular shape.

-So scientists use models to help show what happens in the eal situation.
-A simple cube makes surface area to volume alculations easy.
-The bigger the organism gets, the smaller the urface area to volume ratio becomes.
-The distance from the sutside of the organism to the inside gets longer, and there is takes longer for substances to diffuse in, and they may not the individual cells quickly enough to supply all their needs compared to volue
+So scientists use models to help show what happens in the So scientists use motions to nep snow what nappens in the real situation.
+A simple cube makes surface apres in the calculations easy.
+The bigger the organism gets, the smaller the surface area to volume ratio becomes.
+The distance from the outside of the organism to the inside gets longer, and there is 226 fig A Th Smaller surface area fig B In this diagram the cubes and spheres represent models of organ